VenturaNotes/Knowledge/Neuroscience/Mark F. Bear et al./(Home Page) Neuroscience - Exploring the Brain by Mark F. Bear et al..md

 		- “fourth leading cause of death in the United States.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=MR25MLPT))
 		- “Stroke victims who do not die, over half a million every year, are likely to be permanently disabled.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=JVLACJAY))
 		- “annual cost of stroke nationwide is $54 billion” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=YLGV37V7))
-- “Alzheimer’s disease and Parkinson’s disease are both characterized by progressive degeneration of specific neurons in the brain.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=63&annotation=3ZQSFG8A))
+- “Alzheimer's disease and Parkinson's disease are both characterized by progressive degeneration of specific neurons in the brain.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=63&annotation=3ZQSFG8A))
 - “Alcohol or drug addiction affects virtually every family in the United States.
 The cost in terms of treatment, lost wages, and other consequences exceeds $600 billion per year.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=KB5RI9P3))
 - “More Americans are hospitalized with neurological and mental disorders than with any other major disease group, including heart disease and cancer.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=AHRIRD4W))
 - “prevention and treatment of brain disorders require an understanding of normal brain function, and this basic understanding is the goal of neuroscience.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=KV54GTGQ))
-	- “increasingly effective treatments for Parkinson’s disease, depression, and schizophrenia.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=D5LE4GAC))
+	- “increasingly effective treatments for Parkinson's disease, depression, and schizophrenia.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=D5LE4GAC))
-	- “New strategies are being tested to rescue dying neurons in people with Alzheimer’s disease and those who have had a stroke.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=D8AYRR9Q))
+	- “New strategies are being tested to rescue dying neurons in people with Alzheimer's disease and those who have had a stroke.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=D8AYRR9Q))

 ### Concluding Remarks
 - “The goal of neuroscience is to understand how nervous systems function.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=H73CWGXS))
-- “Computer models that reproduce the brain’s computational properties can help us understand how these properties might arise.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=THKHH8RC))
+- “Computer models that reproduce the brain's computational properties can help us understand how these properties might arise.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=64&annotation=THKHH8RC))
-- “To understand how the brain works, we must open the head and examine what’s inside neuroanatomically, neurophysiologically, and neurochemically.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=65&annotation=VY55JJY8))
+- “To understand how the brain works, we must open the head and examine what's inside neuroanatomically, neurophysiologically, and neurochemically.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=65&annotation=VY55JJY8))
 	- Noninvasive methods such as Imaging methods are not nearly as effective as “experimentation with living brain tissue.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=65&annotation=AX3TITZJ))
 ### Review Questions
 - “REVIEW QUESTIONS” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=65&annotation=FUSSH6R2))